hyrfilm/nanoterm/README.md

 createNanoTerm(document.getElementById('terminal')!);
 ```

 By default this uses the built-in in-memory filesystem.
-The same overlay helpers can also be used against your own filesystem or persistence layer.
+This can be changed to instead use localStorage for client-side persistence.

 Styling: